-- · Our worldwide operations are subject to political, legal and economic risks and natural disasters, which could have a material adverse effect on us. - · We may incur future impairments of our technology license purchases. - Our inability to continue to attract and retain qualified personnel may hinder our business. - · Our stock price is subject to volatility. - · Worldwide political conditions may adversely affect demand for our products.
+- Our worldwide operations are subject to political, legal and economic risks and natural disasters. - We may incur future impairments of our technology license purchases. - Our inability to continue to attract and retain qualified personnel may hinder our business.

+Our stock price is subject to volatility.